oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

         'driver' => 'phpfile',
     )

-###Storing service states in a Redis or Couchbase server{#storing-service-states-in-a-redis-or-couchbase-server}
+### Storing service states in a Redis or Couchbase server

 If you prefer to store these states in an alternative storage, edit the file *config/generis/persistences.conf.php* and modify the ‘serviceState’ entry to the following: